MXM-Engineers/GameServer/README.md

 ## Building

 1. Download GENie https://github.com/bkaradzic/GENie
-2. Copy `config.lua.0` and rename it to `config.lua`
-3. Modify it to set the dependencies paths
-4. Run `genie` once to see the usage
+2. Run `genie` once to see the usage
-5. Generate your preferred method of building (example: `genie vs2019`)
+3. Generate your preferred method of building (example: `genie vs2019`)
-6. Build using what you generated
+4. Build using what you generated

 ## Running